Some Design Philosophy and Credits.

 The "landscape" for us is very important.
-Views that stretch as far as one can be managed can be said to create a very large diorama.
-The building space as opposed to the circulation space has been arranged to maximize landscape and to hide non- scenery spaces.
+Views that stretch as far as can be managed can be said to create a very large diorama.
+The circulation space has been minmized to maximize landscape and to hide non- scenery spaces.
 This means narrow isles.
 This results in longer, more realistic views.
-It does mean more cramped quarters and no pure walk-around operation, but that was never our intent.
-Many purists say a layout is flawed if it doesn't have true walk-around capability, but seriously - what does it matter if you have your own vision and system that works for you and your friends.
+It does mean more cramped quarters and no pure walk-around operation, but our intent was never to do that.
+Seriously - what does it matter if you have your own vision and a system that works for you and your friends?

 This presentation would not be complete without giving credit to some significant help I have received along the way.
-Dick Elwell helped with planning, benchwork, wiring, DCC and keeping me from making bad decisions.
+Dick Elwell helped (and provides ongoing guidance) with planning, benchwork, wiring, DCC and keeping me from making bad decisions.
 Karl Laskey talked me into doing a new lighting system.
 He also did the lion's share of planning and construction of the lighting system and dropped ceiling.
-Kudos to Peter Abuzo for a fabulous job building the Lenticular Truss bridge.
+Kudos to Peter Abuzo for a fabulous job building the Lenticular Truss bridge over the stairwell.